sdeleon28/react-fullscreen-gallery/README.md

 # react-gallery

-Beautiful, easy to use gallery for React.
+Beautiful, easy to use gallery for React. *Work in progress.
+I haven't uploaded this to npm yet.*

 ## Getting started